Meet the Friends of Gillespie County Country Schools

 Many of the schools may be opened by request, depending on availability, for group tours, special visits, and community-related gatherings.
 For rental arrangements or school-specific information, please contact the representative listed on each individual school page or visit our Rent a School page.

 Today, several of these historic properties continue to need preservation and care.
 The Friends have accepted the responsibility of helping maintain and protect these former schools for the benefit of local residents and future visitors alike.
-To support this work, we sponsor and participate in a number of fundraising efforts throughout the year, including our annual Open House & BBQ held the first weekend in April and our Bake Sale in December.
-Tax-deductible donations may also be made through our Make a Donation page.
+To support this work, host open houses throughout the year, along with our annual BBQ fundraiser held in April.
+Tax-deductible donations may also be made through our Donation page.

 The Friends also maintain an exhibit in the Exhibition Hall at the annual Gillespie County Fair held each August, offering another opportunity to share the story of the schools and their place in the county’s history.

-On April 4, 2009, during a special ceremony, The Friends dedicated a historical marker commemorating the rich public school history of Gillespie County.
-To learn more about this marker and its significance, please visit our Plaque Dedication page.
+On April 4, 2009, during a special ceremony, The Friends dedicated a historical marker commemorating the rich history of public schools in Gillespie County.
+To learn more about this marker and its significance, please visit our Plaque Dedication section on our History page.

 The Gillespie County Country Schools Trail remains open throughout the year.
-Visitors may pick up a map at the Fredericksburg Visitor Information Center or at the White Oak School, located at the Pioneer Museum and open daily.
-You may also visit our Driving Directions page for school trail information.
+Visitors may pick up a map at the Fredericksburg Visitor Information Center or at the White Oak School, located at the Pioneer Museum, which is open daily.
+You may also visit our Driving Directions page for information on the school trail.

 Through preservation, education, and community support, The Friends continue to keep Gillespie County’s country school history alive.